apache/apisix/docs/en/latest/getting-started.md

 }
 ```

-This routing configuration means that all matching inbound requests will be forwarded to the Upstream `httpbin.org:80` when they meet **all** the rules listed below:
+This routing configuration means that all matching inbound requests will be forwarded to the Upstream service `httpbin.org:80` when they meet **all** the rules listed below:

 - The HTTP method of the request is `GET`.
 - The request header contains the `host` field, and its value is `example.com`.
 - The request path matches `/services/users/*`, `*` means any subpath, for example `/services/users/getAll?limit=10`.

-Once this route is created, we can access the back-end service using the address exposed by Apache APISIX.
+Once this route is created, we can access the Upstream service using the address exposed by Apache APISIX.

 ```bash
 curl -i -X GET "http://{APISIX_BASE_URL}/services/users/getAll?limit=10" -H "Host: example.com"